OpenMendel/TraitSimulation.jl/README.md

 ## Installation
 This package requires Julia v0.7 or later, which can be obtained from https://julialang.org/downloads/ or by building Julia from the sources in the https://github.com/JuliaLang/julia repository.

 The package has not yet been registered and must be installed using the repository location.
-For example, you can run the following code:
+For example, by executing the following code:

 ```julia
 using Pkg